 Ideological Investigation of Interpretation of Iranian president’s Speech in the UN: English Interpretation of Presstv Channel of Iran and France 24 of France

-Life of people is so interrelated with language that life without it is not imaginable and its effect on social, political and cultural life seems to be undeniable as it is observed in many daily lives and events.
-On the other hand, translators and interpreters are surrounded with thoughts, beliefs and ideologies and do their task of changing a source language to a target one under the influence of them, consciously or unconsciously.
-This is evident in performance of translators and interpreters who work in various media and must obey dominant ideologies of their workplaces and this can affect their macro/micro-strategies utilized by them in their jobs.
+Life of people is so interrelated with language that it is not imaginable without it.
+The effect of language on social, political and cultural life seems to be undeniable as it is observed in many daily events.
+Besides, translators and interpreters are surrounded with thoughts, beliefs and ideologies and do their task of changing a source language to a target one under their influence, consciously or unconsciously.
+This is evident in the performance of translators and interpreters who work in various media and must obey dominant ideologies of their workplaces and this can affect the macro/micro-strategies utilized by them in their jobs.

 The fact that dominant ideology belongs to dominant classes in majority of societies causes us to seek ways and approaches that help to consolidate and reinforce this ideology.
 Each translator and interpreter tries to impose their ideology through some realities and facts, consciously or unconsciously.
 The imposed ideology may not work systematically and consistently in conducting personal translation projects, but when such projects are administered in the media that belong to dominant ideologies it seems that translators’ minds are consciously involved in stabilizing the prevailing hegemony.

-This article aimed to investigate the controversial and contentious relation between translation and ideology regarding simultaneous English interpretation of Iranian president Hassan Rouhani’s speech in the UN in 2017 conducted in Presstv channel of Iran and France 24 channel of France in order to clarify whether ideology of these interpreters affected the interpreters’ interpretations or not.
+This article aimed to investigate the controversial and contentious relation between translation and ideology regarding simultaneous English interpretation of Iranian president Hassan Rouhani’s speech in the UN in 2017 conducted in Press TV channel of Iran and France 24 channel of France in order to clarify whether ideology of these interpreters affected the interpretations or not.

-Ideological differences of investigated interpretations prove the fact that France 24 interpreter has deleted or added some parts of Iranian president’s speech and it might be caused by increasing reinforcement of Iranphobia by Western news channels, while interpreter of Presstv channel has tried his best to remain loyal to contents of the speech and highlight ideas and comments of Rouhani with possible minor alterations.
-Consequently, results of this study can confirm existence of ideological conflicts between Iran and Western countries and these differences might be caused by ideological backgrounds of these two interpreters.
-As Nord (2003) believes any decision making in translation is consciously or unconsciously affected by ideological criteria.
+Ideological differences of investigated interpretations prove the fact that France 24 interpreter has deleted or added some parts of Iranian president’s speech and it might be caused by increasing reinforcement of Iranphobia by Western news channels, while the interpreter of Press TV channel has tried his best to remain loyal to contents of the speech and highlight ideas and comments of Rouhani with possible minor alterations.
+Consequently, the results of this study can confirm the existence of ideological conflicts between Iran and Western countries and these differences might be caused by ideological backgrounds of these two interpreters.
+As Nord (2003) believes, any decision making in translation is consciously or unconsciously affected by ideological criteria.